Viewpoints: What can be done about dangerous dogs?

 Preventative measures are the big omission from the government's announcement.

 We'd like dog control notices which would be a way of intervening before an attack takes place, and harsher sentences for offending dangerous dog owners to act as a deterrent.

-End Quote Robin Hargreaves President Elect of the British Veterinary Association
+Robin Hargreaves - president-elect of the British Veterinary Association

 The tragic death of Jade Anderson is yet another painful reminder that we underestimate the potential danger of any powerful dog at our peril.